 4. Missions Committee gives initial consent to proceed with the candidate approval process.

-5. Candidate completes the WBC application for missionary support
+5. Candidate completes the GBCP application for missionary support

 6. Application is reviewed simultaneously by the Missions Committee and the elder board.